Edit this page

 Domain-driven File Structure

-You can use a domain-driven file structure for better organization and for improved configuration inheritance.
+You can use a domain-driven file structure to better organization configuration inheritance.

 Powerful

-You can use config inheritance to have multiple and completely different stacks within the same app.
+You can use config inheritance for having multiple and completely different stacks within the same app.
+For example:

 // pages/admin/+config.js